 Heatwaves

-Heatwaves are periods of unusually hot weather.
 As climate change is resulting in more hot and intense heatwaves in Australia, it is important to be aware that heatwaves are our deadliest natural hazard.
-On this page we will go through some tips on how to stay cool, healthy, and safe during hot weather.

-The Bureau of Meteorology now forecasts heatwaves during the warmer months of the year.
+The Bureau of Meteorology (BOM) now forecasts heatwaves during the warmer months of the year.
 When in operation the warnings can be found here: Heatwave Service for Australia

 Preparations